G-III Apparel Group Will Be A Coronavirus Winner

 Leases

 For instance, take Abercrombie & Fitch (ANF).
 ANF ($3.62 billion in revenues in the most recent complete fiscal year) is just around 14.7% larger in terms of revenues, versus GIII ($3.16 billion in revenues in FY2020).
-Yet, what would you think if I told you that GIII owes only around $84 billion in lease payments over the next fiscal year, versus $358 billion for ANF?
+Yet, what would you think if I told you that GIII owes only around $84 million in lease payments over the next fiscal year, versus $358 million for ANF?
 That’s a 4.3x larger leasing/rental burden on just 14.7% higher revenues.
 This matters a lot when those stores are closed and earning no revenues.
 On top of that, of course, those stores have many other fixed costs.

 This difference is critical.
 It means that even if business goes to zero for a while (2-3 months), GIII burns a lot less money per month than something like ANF.
 Of course, ANF here is just one example, there are many others like it.
 It’s rare for an apparel company to rely so little on its own sales chain.